 6. The bottom line of the pay statement is the net pay, which, after subtracting the deductions and taxes, is what remains for your child to take home.

 Understanding a pay statement and being prepared as it becomes more complex is a valuable learning at a young age.
-BBH has worked with countless families to help start these conversations.
+BBH has worked with countless families to help start these conversations, and we would be happy to help yours.